shield logo

 Install a security camera

 Cheap home security cameras are easy to install around the perimeter of your home.
-Most cameras sync with your wifi and a phone app, so you can check on packages throughout the day.
-The mere presence of cameras may be enough to ward off would-be porch pirates, but even if it doesn't, you'll at least have evidence for a police report.
+Most cameras sync with your Wi-Fi and a phone app, so you can check on packages throughout the day.
+Just the presence of cameras may be enough to ward off porch pirates.
+But even if it isn't, you'll at least have evidence for a police report.

 Bonus: Installing security cameras may qualify you for a homeowners insurance discount.